Office in Natural Resources Building, Room 101

 International resources management is an increasingly important concern of the Warner College of Natural Resources.
 It is desirable that students in the College have opportunities to study abroad, just as students from abroad are encouraged to study here.
 CSU has agreements covering study abroad opportunities with institutions throughout the world.
 Students may complete one or two semesters of resources management education abroad.
 Students interested in studying abroad should plan far in advance by discussing opportunities with their academic advisor and by visiting the Office of International Programs in Laurel Hall.

-Master of Science and Doctor of Philosophy degree programs are offered in most departments.
-A program leading to the professional degree, Master of Natural Resources Stewardship, is offered in the Department of Forest and Rangeland Stewardship.
-The Department of Fish, Wildlife, and Conservation Biology also offers a professional degree, Master of Fish, Wildlife, and Conservation Biology.
+Master of Science and Doctor of Philosophy degree programs are offered in each department.
+Four professional master's degrees are offered by departments in the college: the Master of Fish, Wildlife, and Conservation Biology, the Master of Greenhouse Gas Management and Accounting, the Master of Natural Resources Stewardship, and the Master of Tourism Management.
 Descriptions of the various graduate programs may be found in the Graduate and Professional Bulletin or on the departmental websites.